-- Any questions or concerns regarding risk of cancer in child and/or family members
+- Any questions or concerns regarding the risk of cancer in your child and/or family members.

 Building a pedigree

 The cancer predisposition team will build a pedigree for your child or teen based on the family history and genetic testing information provided at the first appointment.
-A pedigree is a three-generational graphic representation of a family’s medical history and genetic relationships as it relates to cancer.
+A pedigree is a graphic representation of a family’s medical history and genetic relationships as it relates to cancer, typically going back three generations.
 A pedigree takes into account:

-Building a pedigree allows the cancer predisposition team to look for certain patterns, which helps them in their risk assessment.
-Certain patterns increase the likelihood of a cancer predisposition syndrome beyond the 10% baseline risk.
+Building a pedigree allows the cancer predisposition team to look for certain patterns, which helps the team in its risk assessment.
+Certain patterns increase the likelihood of a cancer predisposition syndrome beyond the 10 percent baseline risk.
 These patterns include: